 SELMA, Calif. – When Dave Biswell started Ethylene Control in 1986, he was working out of the back of his pickup truck with a spare bedroom for an office.
 He was calling on packinghouse managers to sell a product that few people knew anything about.

 Today, Ethylene Control’s gross sales are in the millions annually with some of the largest companies in the world as clients.
 The once little-known product has long since been validated by extensive university research and proven in the real world of vegetables, tree fruit and flowers.
-It removes the ethylene gas from the atmosphere in a storage room or shipping container that allows the fruit, vegetables and floral to be held longer without becoming decayed.
+It removes the ethylene gas from the atmosphere in a storage room or shipping container that allows the fruit, vegetables and floral to be held longer without becoming decayed during transportation.

 The Early Days